INTO-CPS-Association/DTaaS/servers/lib/README.md

 yarn start      # start the application

+yarn syntax     # analyzes source code for potential errors, style violations, and other issues,

 yarn clean      # deletes directories "build", "coverage", and "dist"

 ## License
 This software is owned by [The INTO-CPS Association](https://into-cps.org/) and is licensed under the terms of the INTO-CPS Association.
 ```